borneo-iot/borneoiot.com/content/en/bricks/reviews.md

 title: Reviews
 ---

-## What people say about Borneo-IoT Project
+## What people say about Borneo-IoT